 Major Changes from previous year:

-In order to simplify the boat club accounts, the number of categories in the capital account which actually are better placed in the current account have been moved.
-As a result, the capital account will in the future only be used for purchase of large pieces of new equipment- better suiting its description as outlined above.
+In order to simplify the boat club accounts, the number of categories in the capital account which would actually be better placed in the current account have now been moved.
+As a result, the capital account will in the future only be used for purchase of large pieces of new equipment, which better suits its description as outlined above.

-A new Filippi women’s VIII has be purchased for racing in the May bumps, this comes at an approximate cost of £24977.51.

 Expected level of donations in line with the level of donations achieved in the past year.
-Many large gift donors are currently giving to the boat house appeal rather than the fund for the day to day running of the boat club.
+Many large gift donors are currently giving to the boat house appeal rather than the funds for the day to day running of the boat club.

-The JCR contribution for 2013/2014 has not been transferred from the current account to facilitate cash flow for the new boat purchase with has been paid from the current account despite being assigned as a cost to the capital account.
-Hence £24977.51 transfer from current to capital.
+The JCR contribution for 2013/2014 has not been transferred from the current account to facilitate cash flow hence 0 in JCR capital row.

+A new Filippi women’s VIII has be purchased for racing in the May bumps, this comes at a cost of £24977.51.

+A negative in the ‘Grant to Current’ indicates that money has been transferred from the current to the capital account.
+The YTD amount £24977.51 exactly covers the cost of the boat in ‘New Boats’ row so there is no net change in the capital account balance as a result of the boat purchase.

+The projected ‘Grant to Current’ is -£15000 since in a typical year, £10,000 would be pushed from the capital to current account for running of the club. (+£10000 – boat cost arrives at -£15000).
+Again I will try to clarify this at the meeting if it is unclear.

 Appendix to Capital account: